awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

 You can create a CloudWatch alarm that sends an Amazon SNS message when the alarm changes state\.
 An alarm watches a single metric over a time period you specify, and performs one or more actions based on the value of the metric relative to a given threshold over a number of time periods\.
 The action is a notification sent to an Amazon SNS topic or Auto Scaling policy\.

 Alarms invoke actions for sustained state changes only\.
 CloudWatch alarms will not invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods\.
-The following procedures outlines how to create alarms for Amazon RDS\.
+The following procedures show how to create alarms for Amazon RDS\.

 **To set alarms using the CloudWatch console**